permezel/zwi/README.md

 One can always try unfollowing/refollowing to see if the recalcitrant is interested in reciprocity.
 As above, as far as I know, one has to use the Zwift companion app to search by name.

+## Removing authentication information

+The `clear` function will remove any cached user/password information from the keystore.

 # Hints

 When searching by name, I find it helps to type in the bits of the name which are more likely to be unique, so as to limit the lists presented.